The area will be red, slightly swollen and may even feel hot.

 If there are any scabs or ‘crusting’ of the skin after treatment, please ensure they stay on the skin and fall off naturally.
 Any scabs that are picked or pulled at can cause scarring and hinder the healing.

-First is your own pain threshold, are you very sensitive?
-Then the area that needs to be treated; underarms, underbust and groin can be the most sensitive to treat.
+First is your own pain threshold.
+Are you very sensitive?
+Then, the area that needs to be treated, the underarms, underbust and groin, can be the most sensitive to treatment.

 Any blemish that is cut off will be instantly gone and will only need one treatment, for example skin tags or seborrheic keratosis.